duzun/p2peg.js/README.md

 3. Count the amount of entropy generated

-4. Test the quality of entropy
+4. Test the quality of entropy with [TestU01](http://simul.iro.umontreal.ca/testu01/tu01.html)